Annual Street Maintenance Project 23-BB: Hamilton Avenue Street Resurfacing

 Pavement management principles advocate that it is better from a “life-cycle” cost analysis to spend money on preventative maintenance measures when a street is in good or fair condition as opposed to corrective maintenance - waiting until the street deteriorates to poor condition where a more substantial form of rehabilitation, such as an overlay or reconstruction would be warranted.

-VRF logo 2016 Measure B VTA logo SB1-Logo City of Campbell logo.
+VTA Logo VRF logo Building CA US Dept of Transportation Bay Area Air District City of Campbell logo.
 The Orchard City

 The project will cover the following aspects: